-Heating a salt block low-and-slow takes time but Oh.
-Is.
-It.
-Worth.
-It.
-Put simply, this is no ordinary side dish; it’s asparagus crack.
+Heating a salt block low-and-slow takes time but totally rocks.
+Put simply, this is no ordinary side dish.
+It’s asparagus crack.

 salt block + grill + heat + lemon = asparagus crack